telerik/kendo-ui-core/docs/controls/editors/combobox/how-to/filtering/native-drag-and-drop-support.md

 ---
-title: Clear Filter on Open
+title: Search for Items by Dragging to Input
-page_title: Clear Filter on Open | Kendo UI ComboBox
+page_title: Search for Items by Dragging to Input | Kendo UI ComboBox
-description: "Learn how to clear Kendo UI ComboBox filter on open."
+description: "Learn how to support the search for an external item by dragging it to the input field of a Kendo UI ComboBox widget."
+previous_url: /controls/editors/combobox/how-to/native-drag-and-drop-support
-slug: howto_clear_filter_open_combobox
+slug: howto_search_items_dragging_toinput_combobox
 ---

-# Clear Filter on Open
+# Search for Items by Dragging to Input

-The example below demonstrates how to clear the ComboBox filter on open.
+The following example demonstrates how to make a read-only text visible in the input field of a Kendo UI ComboBox widget.

+To see how the example works:
+* Select `Chai` from the `Drag: Chai` field.
+* Drag it to the input field of the ComboBox.
+* Release the mouse.

 ###### Example